jackyzha0/quartz/content/About.md

 ---
 title: About
 compartir: true
-updated: 2023-12-04
+updated: 2023-12-12
 tags:
   - meta
 ---

 ## Hi!
 I'm Miguel 👋🏼

-Problem solver, hobby developer, music enjoyer, and public infrastructure enthusiast.
+I am a problem solver, hobby developer, music enjoyer, and public infrastructure enthusiast.
 I live in Minnesota, also known as the _"Land of 10,000 Lakes"_ for having over 14,000 bodies of fresh water.

 I think a lot, work a lot, have existential crises, and know just enough about making websites to make me dangerous.
 I enjoy writing, reading, coding, listening to music, and love having a problem to solve.